Presto (film): Production

 Doug Sweetland made his directorial debut with Presto.
 Sweetland provides the dialogue-free voice acting for both of the movie's characters.
 He pitched the film at the start of 2007 and began production late in the year, completing it in May 2008.
 Presto's gag based format was heavily influenced by classic cartoons.
 Looney Tunes cartoons directed by Tex Avery were a major influence, with Alec being easily compared to Bugs Bunny.
 Other influences include Tom and Jerry, the Marx Brothers, and Charlie Chaplin.
 The character design for Presto was based on William Powell.

 The original scenario for the short involved a magician who incorporates an autograph seeking rabbit into his act after his previous rabbit leaves him.
 Complications arise as the new rabbit suffers from stage fright.
 Sweetland compared it to the plot of A Star Is Born.
 The idea was reworked due to being too long and complicated, taking an estimated three minutes longer to tell.

 To achieve the highly formal environment, the filmmakers looked at the Royal Opera House in London, the Paris Opera House and classic vaudeville theaters like the Geary in San Francisco—which the crew took a tour through—for set design ideas.
 Animating the theater's audience of 2,500 patrons proved an expensive proposition, even with the help of the crowd-generating MASSIVE software.

 Early suggestions were to show cutaways of just a small portion of the audience, but the full effect was achieved by only showing the back of the audience.
 To save time, most of the audience models were borrowed from the previous Pixar film, Ratatouille.
 Additionally, Presto's body (from the neck down) is Skinner's lawyer, and the carrot was one of the many food props from that film.
+Statler and Waldorf from The Muppets also appear as audience members in one of the boxes.

 Reception

 Reaction to the short film was positive.
 Carl Cortez of If called Presto a "winner through and through".
 Jake Coyle of the Associated Press found Presto to be "a delightful and cartoonish appetizer" which kept the tradition of short pre feature films alive.
 Darren Bevan of Television New Zealand thought that although WALL-E was a "delightful tale" and "truly gorgeous", Presto "very nearly stole WALL-E's thunder".
 James Sanford of the Kalamazoo Gazette called the short a superb and hilarious curtain raiser, describing it as a Bugs Bunny Looney Tunes version of The Prestige.
 Presto was nominated for the 36th Annie Award for Best Animated Short Subject.
-The short was also nominated for the Academy Award for Best Animated Short Film, but lost to La Maison en Petits Cubes.
+The short was also nominated for the Academy Award for Best Animated Short Film.